sisshiki1969/ruruby/README.md

 ## Performance

-Currently, ruruby's performance in speed is not satisfactory.
+Currently, performance of ruruby in speed is not satisfactory.
 Here is a preliminary report:

 | benchmark           | ruruby  | CRuby(2.8.0) |